• Skip to primary navigation

 with a bit of fluffing the tree will look like new, or nearly new, in no time at all

-Sweet bottle brush trees have been popular holiday and Christmas decorations for decades, and will most likely maintain that popularity for many more decades to come.
+Bottle brush trees have been beloved holiday decorations for decades, and with the right care, they’ll stay beautiful for many more to come.

 storing bottle brush trees